-Backend Configuration: Create custom fields
+Backend configuration: Create custom fields

-To make custom fields visible on the front-end, you first need to define them on the back-end.AutoCMS provides a flexible content model, allowing you to add dedicated fields for different content types (such as articles, products) based on your business needs.
+You need to define the custom fields in the backend first in order to display them on the front end.AnQi CMS provides a flexible content model, allowing you to add dedicated fields for different content types (such as articles, products) based on your business needs.

-• Call fieldThis is the unique English identifier actually referenced by the field in the database and the template, for example, you can set the calling field for "article author" asauthor,of “Content Source” set the call field tosource.
-The name of this “call field” is the key we use to get data in the front-end template.
+- Field invocationThis is the unique English identifier that is actually referenced in the database and template, for example, you can set the call field for "article author" to

-• field type:Security CMS supports various field types such as single-line text, numbers, multi-line text, single selection, multiple selection, and dropdown selection, etc.Select the appropriate field type, which can ensure the accuracy of the data you enter, and also affects the display method on the front end.
+authorSet the calling field for "Content Source" tosourceThe name of this "calling field" is the key we use to retrieve data in the front-end template. - Field type: Anqi CMS supports various field types, such as single-line text, numbers, multi-line text, single choice, multiple choice, and dropdown selection, etc.Choose the appropriate field type, which ensures the accuracy of the data you enter and also affects the frontend display.

-For example, if we want to add an "author" field to an article, we can add a new field in the article model, with the parameter name as "Article Author", and the field name to be called asauthor,field type selection “single line text”.
-Similarly, you can add a “content source” field, the field name issourceWhen you are editing specific article content, these custom fields will appear in the 'Other Parameters' area for you to fill in the corresponding information.
+For example, if we want to add an "author" field to an article, we can add a new field in the article model, the parameter name is "article author", and the field name is calledauthorThe field type should be selected as 'Single line text'.
+Similarly, a 'Content Source' field can be added, with the field name beingsource.
+When you are editing specific article content, these custom fields will appear in the "Other Parameters" area, where you can fill in the corresponding information.

 Front-end display: Let custom information leap onto the screen

-When the custom field is configured and filled with data in the background, the next step is how to display them in the front-end HTML template by using the template engine tags of AnQi CMS.
-The syntax of AnQi CMS template engine is similar to Django, with variables enclosed in double curly braces{{变量}}English labels use single curly braces and percent signs{% 标签 %}.
+After the custom field is configured and filled in the background, the next step is to figure out how to display them in the front-end HTML template through the AnQi CMS template engine tags.
+The AnQi CMS template engine syntax is similar to Django, and variables are enclosed in double curly braces{{变量}}Logical tags are represented by single curly braces and percent signs{% 标签 %}.

-Method one: Directly call specific custom fields
+Method one: Directly call the specific custom field

 <p>作者:{% archiveDetail with name="author" %}</p>